Frequently Asked Questions

 Can I get SSDI and work at the same time?

 Yes, you can receive SSDI benefits and work for a specific time period.
-Following that time period, you can also receive SSDI benefits for any month where your earnings fall too low.Earning Money
+Following that time period, you can also receive SSDI benefits for any month where your earnings fall too low.Earning Income

-How much money can I earn and still keep my SSDI?
+How much can I earn and still keep my SSDI?

 Social Security oversees how much you can earn and continue to receive SSDI benefits.
-During the first year you attempt to work, you may earn as much as you are capable.
+During the trial work period (TWP), you may earn as much as you are capable.
 We can help you understand your options over time, especially if you’re able to work for longer than a year.Ticket to Work

 What is Ticket to Work?

-Ticket to Work is a program offered through the Social Security Administration (SSA) that provides you with many advantages when you go back to work, including continuing to receive SSDI income and Medicare coverage while working.Employment Networks
+The Ticket to Work Program is offered through the Social Security Administration (SSA) and provides you with many advantages when you go back to work, including continuing to receive SSDI income and Medicare coverage while working.Employment Networks

 What is an Employment Network?